C-Jalloh/APS/README.md

 # APS

-this is a [roject for school
+this is a project for school